 You need to copy paste the module that is inside the zip file to your addons folder.
-If you are installing the module into an existing database, you need to enable the Technical Features enabled to click on Settings > Update Modules List.
+If you are installing the module into an existing database, you need to enable the Technical Features to click on Settings > Update Modules List.
 Your new module will now appear in the list of modules that you can install.

 I am an App Maintainer